leobruneau/Bee-Colony-Simulator/REPONSES.md

    go to a flower or when, after clearing out of an obstacle, she continues going back to the hive The modifications above are to be made in the `onEnterState()` and the `onState()` methods.

+### A ICC
+It reduces the complexity because if we were to have a method in the bee class and call it, from the `Hive::update()` method, we would have more for loops one inside another.
+Instead, by having the algorithm directly implemented from the `Hive` class, we may actually reduce the number of operations done.
+So in average the executed code would be less complex.

+### A5.12
+The problem with type tests would be that the superclass would need to know about all its subclasses, which is a really cumbersome constraint put on the programmer using our classes.
+Though I don't know why it would be dangerous.
+Maybe it would break encapsulation...